Start by going to "campaigns" from your menu and click "+ New Campaign".

 - Queue Behavior / Abandonment Timeout (sec) - How long the dialer will wait before dropping a contact if you've connected with someone else - we recommend leaving this at 30 seconds

-- Proximity Matching If a Campaign is targeted for a specific geographic region or area, then the CallerID of outbound calls also should match the region.
-The proximity Matching feature is applicable for both Preview & Predictive dialing modes.
+- Smart Local Presence (Only available in BatchDialer Advanced Plans) - If a Campaign is targeted for a specific geographic region or area, then the CallerID of outbound calls also should match the region.
+The Smart feature is applicable for both Preview & Predictive dialing modes.
 Allows you to select the Outbound Calling Number which is the closest match to the area code, city, or state that you are dialing.
 Other numbers will be used, if not available.

 - Podio Integration - If you'd like your agents to easily push contacts to your Podio CRM you can connect the integration you should have set up in settings